linoalvarez/elPograma/README.md

 * box model
     * content / padding / border / margin

-    illustration to demo the different zones in the box
+    illustration to demo the different zones in the box. not to scale. not the typical use either

 * Mark Up